MaiLa24/mdnuc/README.md

 ```

 In the `urdf` folder, you can find a robot with the plugin already defined.
 Maybe you need to change the path to the txt file.

+### utils

+This folder contains utility Python scripts and helper functions that support the main functionality of the project.
+These scripts are not ROS nodes, but they provide reusable tools for tasks such as mesh processing and data transformation.
+You can import these utilities in your ROS nodes or use them as standalone scripts to streamline development and testing.